awesomeWM/awesome/docs/01-readme.md

     make

-This will create a build directory, run cmake in it and build awesome.
+This will create a build directory, run cmake in it and build Awesome.

 After building is finished, you can either install via `make install`: